 1.4.
 The structure and derivation of co- and który-RCs

 The two types of RCs discussed here, being introduced by two different relative markers, have usually been analysed as having different structures.
 The asymmetry between these two types of relatives in Polish and Russian was extensively discussed in Szczegielniak (2005; 2006).
 In his analysis, he proposes that the head noun in co relative clauses not only can but must reconstruct to a position inside the relative clause, whereas the head noun in który relative clauses cannot.
 Some support for reconstruction in Polish, as well as Russian, co-relatives comes from examples of idiom splitting.
-Because only this type of relative allows for the reconstruction of the head noun, it can split up idiom chunks, except when the resumption strategy is used; compare (13a-c) from Szczegielniak (2006: 377).
+Because only this type of relative allows for reconstruction of the head noun, it can split up idiom chunks, except when the resumption strategy is used; compare (13a-c) from Szczegielniak (2006: 377).
 A similar observation has been made for Serbian relatives (Mitrović 2012).

 (13) a. ?? słów, których on nie rzucał na wiatr